 About me

-As a Ph.D. student in robotics, I focus on improving robots’ agility and dexterity through the integration of optimal control and reinforcement learning.
-My research explores sampling-based optimization methods enhanced with gradient information and expressive policy representations such as flow-matching.
-This involves designing algorithms for efficient control and optimization, and exploring their theoretical foundations and real-world applications.
+My research focuses on improving robots’ agility and dexterity through the integration of optimization and reinforcement learning.
+I explore sampling-based optimization methods enhanced with gradient information and expressive policy representations such as flow-matching.
+My goal is to design efficient algorithms for control and optimization, covering both theoretical foundations and real-world deployement.

-Prior to my Ph.D., I gained experience as a research engineer at Wandercraft, where I used RL solutions to control a self-balanced exoskeleton, and at Inria, where I developed new features for Pinocchio and Proxsuite.
-I hold a master’s degree in Robotics, Cognition and Intelligence from Technical University Munich (TUM), which I obtained with distinction in January 2021.
-During my studies, I worked on machine learning for robotics projects in leading research labs in Germany and Japan under the supervision of Prof. Laura Leal-Taixé and Prof. Yoshihiko Nakamura.
+Previously, I was a Research Engineer at Wandercraft, where I applied RL to control a self-balancing exoskeleton.
+I also served as a core developer for open-source libraries at Inria, contributing to Pinocchio and Proxsuite.
+I hold a master’s degree in Robotics, Cognition and Intelligence from Technical University Munich (TUM), obtained with distinction in January 2021.
+During my studies, I conducted research on deep learning for robotics projects in Germany and Japan under the supervision of Prof. Laura Leal-Taixé and Prof. Yoshihiko Nakamura.